Towaco, New Jersey: 2020 census

+2010 census

 As of the 2010 United States census, the population for the Towaco ZIP Code Tabulation Area of 07082 was 5,384.

 Economy

 Towaco is a location of Bäumer of America, Inc., a manufacturer of machines and plants for the foam industry.

 Sea Breeze, maker of Bosco Chocolate Syrup and beverage concentrates for the food service trade, is located in Towaco.

 Notable people

 People who were born in, residents of, or otherwise closely associated with Towaco include: